-Chapter 13 Bankruptcy Cases - The primary purpose of a Chapter 13 bankruptcy proceeding is to reorganize your financial affairs to a court-approved Chapter 13 plan, usually to save homes from foreclosure or cars from repossession.
-There are many other good reasons to file Chapter 13, including:
+Chapter 13 Bankruptcy Cases - Chapter 13 is a debt repayment plan where you are in bankruptcy for 3 to 5 years.
+During that time, you pay back all or some of your debts.
+Its primary purpose is to reorganize your financial affairs, usually to save a home from foreclosure or a car from repossession.
+There are other good reasons to file Chapter 13, including: